Enforcement and support for self-isolation

 Self-isolating helps prevent family, friends and the community from contracting coronavirus, as well as helping to protect the health and care system.

-From 28 September, new enforcement and support measures for people to self-isolate include:
+Enforcement and support measures for people to self-isolate include:

 - A new Test and Trace Support Payment scheme - this consists of a £500 taxable lump sum payment for those on low incomes to support them if they cannot work during their self-isolation period.
 Click on the link above to apply.